Libertum-Project/Rental-Properties/rental-app/README.md

 - **Property price:** Price of each piece at the initial property offering
     NOTE: Property price * total supply CAN'T exceed the value backup.

 ## **Bank**
+this smart contract establishes a direct connection between the Bank contract and the factoryProperty.
+Empowering users to claim their monthly yields,  As Envwise & Libertum creates new collections, the bank remains informed and efficiently distributes the yields to the investors associated with each property.

 ## **FactoryProperty**
+This smart contract facilitates the creation of new collections exclusively by Envwise & Libertum, allowing them to launch new properties for users while maintaining control over the creation process (currently limited to Envwise & Libertum).